-Day 9: Hanoi Meals: B, L, D
+Day 9: Hanoi

-Discover the sights of Hanoi.
-Visit the Ho Chi Minh Quarter for an insight into the Vietnam War.
-Visit the Humble House on Stilts, where Ho Chi Minh lived in the grounds of the Presidential Palace and see his Mausoleum in Ba Dinh Square.
+This morning, we delve into the story of Ho Chi Minh, the 'father of Vietnam'.
+Visit the Ho Chi Minh Quarter, passing Ho Chi Minh's Mausoleum en route to the One Pillar Pagoda.
+Visit the Humble House on Stilts, Ho Chi Minh's simple house in the grounds of the Presidential Palace.

-Visit the serene Temple of Literature, Hanoi's first university, before taking a cyclo tour of Hanoi's Old Quarter.
-Each cyclo (rickshaw) takes one passenger and is operated by a cycle driver behind the carriage.
-Wrap up your ride with an opportunity to taste some 'egg coffee' - a local speciality
+Next, drive to the serene Temple of Literature: Hanoi's first university, now a temple to figures like Confucius.

+Later, experience an exhilarating cyclo ride through Hanoi's Old Quarter.
+Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.

+This afternoon, you will also have the opportunity to taste some traditional egg coffee - a Hanoi specialty!